Mikerniker/100_Days_of_Python/Day69/README.md

             return abort(403)
     return decorated_function
 ```
-Angela's code is simpler, used it instead for future reference
+Angela's code is simpler/easier, used it instead for future reference
 ```
 def admin_only(function):
     @wraps(function)